veekaybee/viberary/src/api/templates/readme.md

 This fits our use case because our input documents are several sentences long, and our query will be a keyword like search of at most 10 or 11 words, much like a short sentence.

 BERT stands for Bi-Directional Encoder and was released 2018, based on a paper written by Google as a way to solve common natural language tasks like sentiment analysis, question-answering, and text summarization.
 BERT is a transformer model, also based on the attention mechanism, but its architecture is such that it only includes the encoder piece.
 Its most prominent usage is in Google Search, where it’s the algorithm powering surfacing relevant search results.
 In the blog post they released on including BERT in search ranking in 2019, Google specifically discussed adding context to queries as a replacement for keyword-based methods as a reason they did this.
 BERT works as a masked language model, which means it works by removing words in the middle of sentences and guessing the probability that a given word fills in the gap.
 The B in Bert is for bi- directional, which means it pays attention to words in both ways through scaled dot-product attention.
 BERT has 12 transformer layers.
-It starts by using WordPiece, an algorithm that segments words into subwords, into tokens.
-To train BERT, the goal is to predict a token given its context.
+It uses WordPiece, an algorithm that segments words into subwords, into tokens.
+To train BERT, the goal is to predict a token given its context, or the tokens surrounding it.

 The output of BERT is latent representations of words and their context — a set of embeddings.
 BERT is, essentially, an enormous parallelized Word2Vec that remembers longer context windows.
 Given how flexible BERT is, it can be used for a number of tasks, from translation, to summarization, to autocomplete.
 Because it doesn’t have a decoder component, it can’t generate text, which paved the way for GPT models to pick up where BERT left off.